oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 ### VRML

 A subset of vrml alias wrl files is parsed.
-It allowes to open colour gamuts produced with argyll and saved with ICC Examin.
+It allowes to open colour gamuts produced with argyll or saved with ICC Examin.

 It would be nice to allow as well lines to get parsed, which are used for visualisations by iccview for instance.